Drifter-Supremo/ano-bayan/memory-bank/PHASE2_UI_PLAN.md

 - [ ] Responsive drawer for mobile

 ### **Phase 2.4: Settings & Auth UI**
+- [x] Minimal login page and authentication guard (Supabase Google Auth)
 - [ ] Minimal menu (top-right) for login/logout, preferences
 - [ ] Only visible if logged in

+*Note: Auth now integrated with Supabase.
+Environment variable loading was fixed by placing .env in the client directory.*

 ### **Phase 2.5: Polish & Animations**
 - [ ] Framer Motion for image and UI transitions